AhmedEzz32/ecommerce_app/README.md

 ## Features

-- Fetches product data from an API.
-- Displays product image, name, and price on the Home Screen.
+-Authentication: Users can sign in using Google or email/password.
+Profile information such as the profile image (with a cropping option), first name, and last name can be edited.
+-Home Screen: Displays products fetched from an API with their images, names, and prices.
+A search bar allows users to filter products.
+-Navigation: Custom drawer includes the user's image, name, and an option to edit the profile.
+The drawer also includes options to log out and switch between Arabic and English localization.
-- Navigates to a Product Details Screen with an "Add to Cart" button.
+-Product Details: Clicking on a product navigates to a Product Details Screen displaying the product description.
-- Uses modern design practices and ensures responsiveness.
+-Cart: Users can add products to their cart, which displays the total price.
+A Stripe payment method is integrated for processing payments.
+-App Bar: Includes a search bar and a cart icon for easy navigation.

 ## Architecture and State Management